Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Concurrency model of Horse64
 ============================

-Horse64's concurrency model has the following qualities:
+Horse64's concurrency model has the following properties:

 - It has two types of functions, the concurrent *"later functions"* and the regular ones, that both need to be called differently.